 The validity of the questionnaire was evaluated using several different methods.
 The main outcome measure when testing the quality and usefulness of the NLDO-SS was the diagnostic accuracy (the percentage of correctly diagnosed patients).
 We also calculated its sensitivity (the test's ability to identify obstructed patients) and specificity (the test's ability to identify cured patients), its positive predictive value (the percentage of the patients with obstruction who were correctly diagnosed), and negative predictive value (the percentage of cured patients who were correctly diagnosed).
-Diagnostic accuracy was calculated as a + d / a + b + c + d, sensitivity as a / a + c, specificity as d / b + d, positive predictive value as a / a + b, and negative predictive value as a / a + b, cured patients (false negative).
-The odds ratio (OR) was calculated as $(a \times d) / (c \times b)$, the risk ratio (RR) as [a / (a + b)] / [c / (c + d)], and the usefulness index (UI) as sensitivity \times [sensitivity - (1-specificity)].
+Diagnostic accuracy was calculated as a+d/a+b+c+d, sensitivity as a/a+c, specificity as d/b+d, positive predictive value as a/a+b, and negative predictive value positive), denotes high scores with success (false positive), and c denotes low scores in cured patients (false negative).
+The odds ratio (OR) was calculated as (a \times d) / (c \times b), the risk ratio (RR) as [a / (a + b)] / [c / (c + d)], and the usefulness index (UI) as sensitivity \times [sensitivity - (1-specificity)].
 In addition, to evaluate the reliability, Cronbach's alpha was calculated.
 To further assess the internal consistency, correlations between single variables and the total scores were calculated for each patient.
 The test-retest reliability and the stability of the answers were evaluated by comparing the two sets of scores (initially filled-in independently at home and then again during the follow-up visit).